 Once the bell pepper is done, place it in plastic bag and let is sweat.
-After about 10-15 minutes you can easily take the skin off.
+After about 10-15 minutes you can easily peel the skin off.
 The sweet potato needs to be cooked soft, but not mushy.
 The chickpeas can be roasted until crunchy.

 That’s basically all you need to do.
 Then decide whether you want to eat it cold, lukewarm or warm.
 If you opt for the first two, you can follow my recipe for Farro with Roasted Potato, Peppers & Chickpeas until the end.
 If you want to eat it warm, follow the recipe until step 4.

 By the way; roasted chickpeas with your own salt/spice blend make a healthy snack.

 As far as a dressing is concerned; this salad does not need one.
 There is enough flavor, enough oil.
 If you want to add some dressing, you can always add a little bit of olive oil and some of the cooking liquid from the farro.